‘What’d you do boss? I’d f*ck off’: Roy Hodgson is nothing like you think

-Roy Hodgson has a reputation of being somewhat boring, but one of his former players has described him as cocky, with a “great sense of humour” and a real brutal side.
+Roy Hodgson is often regarded as a bit boring, but according to one of his former players he’s cocky, with a “great sense of humour” and a real brutal side.

-This time seven years ago, in the summer of 2010, Hodgson had a fantastic reputation.
-He had coached in eight different counties, managed three separate national teams, been successful in most of his posts, and had just been voted the LMA Manager of the Year having guided Fulham to the UEFA Cup final.
+In the summer of 2010, Hodgson had a fantastic reputation.
+He had coached in eight different counties, managed three separate national teams, enjoyed success almost everywhere he had been, and had just been voted the LMA Manager of the Year having guided Fulham to the UEFA Cup final.

-Then he joined Liverpool, where he was widely criticised for being dour in pretty much everything he did.
-Many of the Reds’ performances under his stewardship were undoubtedly dull, but Hodgson was also regularly accused of being deluded in his interviews, while Daniel Agger said his training sessions were so boring that he “completely lost desire to go to work”.
+Not only were fans unhappy with the team’s performances, but Hodgson was also accused of being deluded in his interviews, while Daniel Agger said his training sessions were so boring that he “completely lost desire to go to work”.

-Hodgson rebuilt his reputation as a solid coach during a 15-month spell in charge of West Brom, but then he was appointed England manager.
+Hodgson rebuilt his reputation somewhat during a 15-month spell in charge of West Brom, but then he was appointed England manager.
 If he thought criticism of his demeanour while at Anfield was unfair, it was nothing compared to what would follow.

-Seventy today, it’s a reputation unlikely to change, but according to Hannes Sigurdsson, who spent a year playing under Hodgson at Viking in Norway, his public and private personas could not be more different.
+It’s a perception he’s unlikely to shake now, but according to Hannes Sigurdsson, who spent a year playing under Hodgson at Viking in Norway, his public and private personas could not be more different.

 Sigurdsson had been at Viking for two years when, in July 2004, Hodgson took over after a two-year spell with the United Arab Emirates national team.